 This program is designed for students with previous education.
 Please see the entrance requirements section of this page for more detail.

-Designed for registered nurses (RNs), it consists of an introductory course to e-learning, five theoretical courses offered online via the Internet, a critical care simulation component held at Durham College or a partner site and hands-on preceptored experience in an intensive care unit (ICU).
+Designed for registered nurses (RNs), it consists of an introductory course to e-learning, five theoretical courses offered online, a critical care simulation component held at Durham College or a partner site and hands-on preceptored experience in a CCU.

-The program begins with a brief course on study methods and learning in an e-learning environment to familiarize you with e-learning and promote your successful navigation through five mandatory e-learning critical care courses.
+The program begins with a brief course on the study methods required in an e-learning environment which is key to your success in the remaining five e-learning critical care courses.

-- Proof of registration as an RN with the College of Nurses of Ontario (RNs from other provinces should contact email@example.com or call 905.721.3000)
+- Proof of registration as a registered nurse (RN) with the College of Nurses of Ontario (RNs from other provinces should contact email@example.com or call 905.721.3000)

 Course List & Descriptions

-Courses and course descriptions are for the next academic year and are subject to change.Back to Top
+Courses and course descriptions are subject to change.Back to Top

 Upon successful completion of the program, a critical care certificate will be awarded.
 Transfer credit, advanced standing or challenge will be considered on an individual basis.
-Please visit www.durhamcollege.ca/criticalcare or contact the program co-ordinator at 905.721.2000 ext.
-2195 for more information.
+Please visit www.durhamcollege.ca/criticalcare or contact the program co-ordinator.